PSR Sensor in Cylindrical Concrete Sample

 The Phase I project explored candidate body (matrix) materials for the sensor, manufacturing techniques, optimum sensor geometry and packaging, and the best methods for reading and measuring the sensor output.
 Phase I also explored the costs, material availability, manufacturability, scale-up, marketability, technology transfer, and industry implementation of the proposed sensor system.
 Phase I output was a proof-of-concept report summarizing the above and offering two best prototype designs to be produced and tested in Phase II.
 The project team has also filed a patent for the developed technology.

-Phase II: Technology Development (July 2022 to June 2024) TRL-3 to TRL-8
+Phase II: Technology Development (July 2022 to September 2024) TRL-3 to TRL-8

 Phase II will include the development and demonstration of market-ready prototypes for user testing and commercialization.
 Phase II will perform further refinement of the technology, design, and fabrication of the sensor prototypes.
 Phase II will also include experimental verification of the technology, including third-party testing (by the FHWA and several State DOTs), precision and bias evaluation, and development of a user’s guide and draft standard test method to facilitate effective implementation of the PSR sensor.